 14. There is no reason why the installation of dual-socket adaptors or Vectron meters would effect the Universities' energy reduction programs or increase the likelihood that the Universities would run afoul of environmental standards.
 Because the Universities would be receiving the same data as before, they could still make any decisions regarding energy use in an environmentally-conscious way.

 15. Finally, there is no basis for any belief that the installation of a dual-socket adaptor would cause a synchronization problem between the Enron and utility meters.
 The use of a dual-socket adaptor would not affect the functionality or accuracy of either meter.
 In fact, both the utility and Enron meters are accurate to within 0.2%, whereas the California Public Utilities Commission ("CPUC") requires that meters be accurate to within 2%.
-Thus, even if the internal clocks of the two meters may differ by a few seconds (and thus they would not read exactly the same energy pulses at exactly the same time), both the Enron and utility meters would operate well within the required standards, and the installation of a dual-socket adaptor would not affect this performance.
+Thus, even if the internal clocks of the two meters may differ by a few seconds (and thus they would not read exactly the same energy pulses at exactly the same time), both the University and utility meters would operate well within the required standards, and the installation of a dual-socket adaptor would not affect this performance.

 The Reporting and Data Services Provided to the Universities are Not Unique

 16. Based on my 29 years as a So Cal Edison employee and based on my work as President and Founder of AMT, which includes work for PG&E, I believe that both SoCal Edison and PG&E could provide the Universities with precisely the same billing and reporting data and information that Enron has provided under the contract.
-With the installation of the proper equipment (which it could obtain) and with the use of publically-available software, the utilities could provide all of the data and information that Enron has provided to the Universities.
+With the installation of the proper equipment (which it could obtain) and with the use of publicaly-available software, the utilities could provide all of the data and information that Enron has provided to the Universities.
 [In fact, both SoCal Edison and PG&E provide similar detailed data and information to many of its clients that Enron has provided to the Universities.]

 17. I declare under penalty of perjury of the laws of the United States of America that the foregoing is true and correct, and that the Declaration was executed this __th day of March 2001, at Los Angeles, California.